pre-srfi/emacs/README.md

 value `#f` is the moral equivalent of the Emacs Lisp value `nil`, so this SRFI treats an `#f` value passed to an optional argument the same way as Emacs Lisp treats a `nil` value passed.

+Wherever this SRFI gives two or more optional arguments like `[start end]`, it means that all of them are optional individually.
+Thus supplying both _start_ and _end_, supplying only _start_, and suppyling neither, are all valid combinations.

 ## Narrowing and marking